Harley Dow

-Harley Duane "Moose" Dow (October 19, 1925 - March 25, 2014) was an American professional football lineman who played at the guard and tackle positions.
+Harley Duane "Moose" Dow (October 19, 1925 – March 25, 2014) was an American football and coach.
+He played at the guard and tackle positions for the San Jose State Spartans (1947–1949) and San Francisco 49ers (1950).

+Early life

 A native of Mt.
-Hope, Kansas, he attended Verdugo Hills High School in California and played college football for the San Jose State Spartans.
+Hope, Kansas, he attended Verdugo Hills High School in Tujunga, Los Angeles, California.
+He played tennis, baseball, and basketball at Verdugo Hills.
+He did not play football, concentrating on basketball.
+In July, 1943, at age 17, Dow enlisted in the United States Marine Corps.

+San Jose State

+Dow played college football for the San Jose State Spartans from 1947 to 1949.
 He was co-captain of the 1949 San Jose State Spartans football team that won the conference championship and defeated Texas Tech in the Raisin Bowl.
 At the end of the 1949 season, he was named to the United Press Little All-Coast football team.

+In 1954, Dow was one of 33 football players included in the inaugural class of the San Jose State Spartans Hall of Fame.

+San Francisco 49ers

-Dow then played professional football in the National Football League (NFL) for the San Francisco 49ers during the 1950 season.
+Dow was selected by the San Francisco 49ers in the 11th round (141st overall pick) in the 1950 NFL draft.
+He played for the 49ers during the 1950 season.
 He appeared in 12 NFL games, six of them as a starter.
 He was the only rookie named to the 49ers' starting lineup in 1950.